Is there a Netflix curse on Australian Open tennis players? - ExBulletin

 There is no such thing as a curse in the world of sports, although people sure love to make them up and discuss them.
 The curse of the Bambino, for example.
 The Sports Illustrated cover jinx was another.

-It’s worth noting that no one is making a similarly silly connection between active participation in the filming of Netflix’s popular Formula 1: Drive to Survive made by the same executive producers as Break Point and F1’s on-track results.
+It’s worth noting that no one is making such a silly connection between active participation in the filming of Netflix’s popular Formula 1: Drive to Survive made by the same executive producers as Break Point and the results on the track of F1.

 Consider: Lewis Hamilton has participated in interviews and managed to win the Drivers’ Championship in each of the first three years of that series.
 Max Verstappen, meanwhile, was not in front of the Netflix cameras and collected the past two titles.

-Anyway, just for fun, let’s see the list of what has been released from Break Point:
+Anyway, just for fun, let’s check out the selection of what has been released from Break Point:

 Episode 1: Nick Kyrgios (withdrew from the tournament due to needing surgery on his left knee); Thanasi Kokkinakis (lost to 35-year-old Andy Murray in the second round in a five-setter that lasted 5 hours 45 minutes and ended at 4:05 a.m.
 Friday)